scientifichackers/zproc/docs/user/introduction.rst

 This eats very little to no CPU, and is fast enough for almost everyone needs.

 You must realise that this doesn't do any of that expensive "busy" waiting.
-Under the covers, it's actually a socket connecting waiting for a request.
+Under the covers, it's actually just a socket waiting for a request.

 If you want, you can even provide a function: